DanielZh99/Mobile_HRI_Lab_Hub/Lab6/Readme.md

 3. A video showing your robot perform the movements in 2.
 4. Reflect upon your design, what would you do differently?

+We aim to implement 2 improvements in the near future.
+Firstly, enhancing the stability of the robot is a priority, as it currently exhibits instability during movement.
+Secondly, we plan to strengthen the connection between the robot and its controller, as the existing connection experiences occasional disruptions.